-&lt;sup>39 Rafferty, J. & Committee on Psychosocial Aspects of Child and Family Health.(2018), p.
+29 Rafferty, J. & Committee on Psychosocial Aspects of Child and Family Health.
+(2018), p.
 5.

-&lt;sup>41 E.g. In Littman (2018), 62 percent of parents reported their child had been previously diagnosed with a psychiatric disorder, while 48 percent reported a traumatic or stressful event occurring prior to the onset of their child's gender dysphoria, p.
+31 E.g. In Littman (2018), 62 percent of parents reported their child had been previously diagnosed with a psychiatric disorder, while 48 percent reported a traumatic or stressful event occurring prior to the onset of their child's gender dysphoria, p.
 13.

-&lt;sup>42 Kozlowska, K., McClure, G., Chudleigh, C., Maguire, A. M., Gessler, D., Scher, S., & Ambler, G. R. (2021).
+32 Kozlowska, K., McClure, G., Chudleigh, C., Maguire, A. M., Gessler, D., Scher, S., & Ambler, G. R. (2021).
 Australian children and adolescents with gender dysphoria: Clinical presentations and challenges experienced by a multidisciplinary team and gender service.
-Human Systems, 1(1), 70-95. https://doi.org/10.1177/26344041211010777 medical treatment."
-This frustrated the seven scholar-clinicians: "Lost were our efforts to highlight the many different pathways in which gender variation could be expressed, to explain potential adverse effects of medical treatment, to explore issues pertaining to future fertility and child rearing, and to highlight the importance of ongoing psychotherapy."
-The authors attributed this now-predictable pattern to information that patients received from (1) their peers, (2) previously encountered health workers, and (3) the internet.
+Human Systems, 1(1), 70-95. https://doi.org/10.1177/26344041211010777 which gender variation could be expressed, to explain potential adverse effects of medical treatment, to explore issues pertaining to future fertility and child rearing, and to highlight the importance of ongoing psychotherapy."
+The authors attributed this predictable pattern to information that patients received from (1) their peers, (2) previously encountered health workers, and (3) the Internet.
 Many children, they noted, arrived with "strongly entrenched beliefs and with no interest in further exploring their medical, psychological, social, or familial situation."
 The study's authors also asserted that many of the patients "did not have the cognitive, psychological, or emotional capacity to understand the decisions they were making."
+"33"

-52. These forces complicate treatment of gender dysphoria.
+- 38. These forces complicate treatment of gender dysphoria.
 A market increasingly characterized by patient demand for puberty blockers and, later, cross-sex hormones does not make for an atmosphere conducive to addressing pertinent co-occurring diagnoses.
-But this is exactly what is now developing in the "affirmative care" approach-an emerging split between those clinicians who want to (continue to) include psychological evaluations, counseling, and observation prior to hormonal and surgical treatments, and those clinicians-including researchers like Dr. Johanna Olson-Kennedy-who wish to skip those first steps and instead endorse (earlier) procedures.

-53. As psychotherapist Robert Withers observes, "failure to address relevant psychological issues can result in trans people making unnecessary, permanent changes to their bodies, without adequate scientific justification for doing so."
+But, as psychotherapist Robert Withers observes, "failure to address relevant psychological issues can result in trans people making unnecessary, permanent changes to their bodies, without adequate scientific justification for doing so."
 Withers additionally notes that "[m]any of today's young people have also made 'gender affirming' medical treatment their goal.
 Unfortunately, the evidence base supporting the efficacy of such treatment is extremely poor."
+35 - 39.
+Large, longitudinal data collection efforts on the psychological health effects of transgender medicine remain rare but do exist.
+The Swedish Total Population Register, a massive longitudinal survey effort that collected information from over 9.7 million Swedes, is an example.
+A study based on this data appeared in 2020 in the American Journal of Psychiatry.36 Its

-&lt;sup>43 Kozlowska et al. (2021).
+33 Kozlowska et al. (2021).
 All quotes are from p.
 15.